iLert/docs/integrations/topdesk/outbound.md

 **Are updates to an alert published in the TOPdesk Ticket?**

-Yes, the state of the iLert Alert is reflected in the brief description of the TOPdesk ticket, eg \[RESOLVED] Host compute.infra is DOWN.
+Yes, the state of the ilert Alert is reflected in the brief description of the TOPdesk ticket, eg \[RESOLVED] Host compute.infra is DOWN.

 **Can I choose which updates to publish to an alert in TOPdesk?**